elpatron68/HG-Server-Manager/README.md

 ### Archive Results

-Select *Regattas* - *Archive old regattas* to move all files of your server´s `results` Directory to a Zip file.
+Select *Regattas* - *Start new regatta series* to move all files of your server´s `results` Directory to a Zip file.
 The Zip file will be stored in the subdirectory `archive` of the directory, where *HG Server* is located.
 You can restore it by extracting the contents of a Zip archive file to it´s original directory.
+Afterwards, all boats and points are reset for a new series of races.

 ### Status Bar